ostbergjohan/neoloadutils/README.md

 # Usage of REST-API: /executeSQL

 This API method is used to execute an SQL query against a specified database and returns the result in JSON format.
-Might potentially be done in the init section, depending on the circumstances.
-Or in the end section to verify data.
+Might potentially be done in the init section, depending on the circumstances or in the end section to verify data.

 **HTTP Method**: POST
 **URL**: https://your-endpoint/executeSQL